designing effective rooftop fall protection systems

 Tie-back Anchor and Horizontal Lifeline Placement & Requirements

-Since there’s less interference at the bottom, we can just place them down following standard guidelines.
+Since there is less interference at the bottom, we can place them down according to standard guidelines.

 The worker can only reach 6 feet from this point, so we’ll need to add two more anchors to reach the bottom portion of the roof.
 This second anchor can be moved to have a further reach and reduce the cost of the fall protection system.

 So, from here, we have a couple of options.
-We can continue in this straight line, which will use a cable system that’s actually inside the hazard zone, meaning there’d be no attachment in these spots.
+We can continue in this straight line, which will utilize a cable system that’s actually inside the hazard zone, meaning there would be no attachment in these spots.
 So, any person working on the roof would have to either attach to this point down here or somewhere up top and go along.
 They wouldn’t be able to safely attach to this one on the corner because once they’re along here, they’ll be in a hazard zone and won’t be able to safely work.
-So, that option leaves us with two choices.
-We can tell them that’s the situation and to snap onto a cable from far away, or we can add an extra anchor or two along here and have it come along like this.
+That leaves us with two choices.
+We can tell them that’s the situation and to snap onto a cable from a distance, or we can add an extra anchor or two here and have it come along like this.

 And so, these would allow me to have an access point here, or here, to attach to the cable, because my fall hazard zone is now within 6 feet of the building edge.
 Anything in this zone here is a no-go.
 However, with these new anchors, the worker can stay out of the fall hazard zone.

-Then we’re going to align these anchor points here and distribute them evenly.
+Then, we will align these anchor points and distribute them evenly.
 To be sure, we’re going to measure between the anchors to ensure that it’s within the 30 foot rule, and it looks like it is.
-On the other side, we’d have to have a cascading anchor with one out here, and one back here, which isn’t a great design.
+On the other hand, we’d need a cascading anchor with one here and one there, which isn’t a great design.
 So instead, in this area, I’m going to take one of my anchors and bring it down.
 Then I’m going to measure 14’’ here, place the anchor here, and align them all vertically for the best access.
 Now, the worker can safely run my cable both ways!

 So, some other challenges… For this building, we’re going to assume that this lower portion of the building here is almost the same height, at least within 12 feet of the roof.
-So what that means is that we need to terminate the cable system before this roof extension starts and introduce anchor systems instead.
-The reason for that is because I don’t have enough space because of the mechanical equipment to introduce an additional fall restraint system and reduce the number of anchors.
-So, in order for a worker to safely work on this part, they’ll need to be tied off to anchors at 6’ off-center for the entire thing.
-This is common when we have things like bay windows or balconies on the sides of buildings that prevent us from properly arrest the fall due to the lack of space.
+That means we need to terminate the cable system before the roof extension starts and introduce anchor systems instead.
+The reason for this is that I don’t have enough space due to the mechanical equipment to introduce an additional fall restraint system and reduce the number of anchors.
+Therefore, to ensure a worker's safety while working on this part, they must be tied off to anchors at a 6’ off-center position for the entire operation.
+This is common when we have things like bay windows or balconies on the sides of buildings that prevent us from properly arresting the fall due to the lack of space.

-So, in that case, first, we’re going to measure the distance and go up a size.
+In that case, first, we will measure the distance and then go up a size.
 We’ll go up to 42’ and then center it on the part of the roof that sticks out… add one anchor right here… and we’ll need to make sure that the distance between these two anchors is 6 feet or less.
 As you can see, the distance is currently over 7’, so that’s obviously a no-go.
 So I’ll just move the top anchor closer to ensure it’s within the 6’ safe range, and then just realign and space out the top anchors as well to make sure that everything is in line.

-Now, we could terminate here and not have that extra anchor, but as you can see, the equipment on the roof could get in the way of the cabling.
-So, instead we’ll bring this last anchor up a bit.
+Now, we could terminate here and avoid the extra anchor, but as you can see, the equipment on the roof could interfere with the cabling.
+So, instead, we’ll bring this last anchor up a bit.
 So now, I’ll measure 7 feet from the roof edge, and then we’re going to create another line of anchors starting from this corner.
 But, we’re gonna be smart about it – to avoid being closer than the 7 feet, we’re going to instead start by placing an anchor on the other side, like that.
-Then we’ll make additional anchors, select them, select distribute horizontally… and there we go.
+Then we’ll make additional anchors, select them, and select 'Distribute Horizontally'… and there we go.

 Okay, now that we’re done with that part, we’re going to go back to the snow screen wall.
 So we’re going to copy one of these anchors and see if it fits in the 30’ limit… no, it doesn’t, but what we can do is just place a wall anchor here, and move this anchor here so it fits within the 30’.
 The benefit of a wall anchor over a roof anchor is not only that it’s cheaper than a roof anchor, but it also helps cut down on the roof penetration.
-The fewer amount of times you have to install an anchor to cut down on the roof penetration and waterproofing/etc, the better.
-So tying off to additional equipment whenever possible also helps keep those costs down and roof structure integrity up.
+The fewer times you have to install an anchor, the better, as it reduces the need for roof penetration and waterproofing, among other things.
+Tying off to additional equipment whenever possible also helps keep those costs down and maintain roof structure integrity.

-So now we’re just going to go to almost the end position and roughly measure about 7 feet, then we’ll use that same square trick from before to make sure the anchor is perfectly aligned.
-Now, this is a long length of roof so we’re going to do the same thing again as before – 7 feet from the edge to place an anchor, select the anchors, and distribute them evenly along the roof edges.
+Now, we’ll proceed to the almost end position and roughly measure about 7 feet.
+Then, we’ll use the same square trick from before to ensure the anchor is perfectly aligned.
+Now, this is a long length of roof, so we’re going to do the same thing again as before – 7 feet from the edge to place an anchor, select the anchors, and distribute them evenly along the roof edges.

-Fall protection is essential for keeping rooftop workers safe and any design needs to be reviewed by a professional to ensure the design is optimal with no risks in place.
+Fall protection is essential for keeping rooftop workers safe, and a professional must review any design to ensure it is optimal and poses no risks.
 If you aren’t in the fall protection industry, give me a call or email.
-I’ll review your building and I can set up a consultation with a lead designer if you’d like.
+I’ll review your building, and I can set up a consultation with a lead designer if you’d like.
 My contact information is in the bio below.

 Free Fall Protection Design Consultation